broofa/BroofaJS/jsondiff/src/README_js.md

 reference simply reference the 'before' value.
 Thus, `===` can be used to test for deep equality.

+### jsondiff.mask(before, patchObject)

+Similar to patch(), but omits values not defined in `patchObject`.
+I.e. Creates a version of `before` as "masked" by the patchObject.

 ### jsondiff.merge(before, after)

 Shorthand for `patch(before, diff(before, after))`.
-Useful for updating an data structure references only where actual values have changed.
+Useful for updating an mutating an object only where values have actually changed.

 ## Patch Objects